ITSLab-UAegean/ais-manipulation/README.md

 <img src="./docs/figures/grids.png" alt="Grids of 1km and 0.5km sides, partitioning the area of interest (Syros)." width="800"/>

-*Two grids of selected side lengths (1000 and 500 meters); smaller grid sizes result in more precise results but take more time in execution.*
+*Two grids of selected side lengths (1000 and 500 meters); smaller grid sizes result in more precise results but takes more time in execution.*

 <img src="./docs/figures/density_combined_500.png" alt="Density maps for all, tanker and pleasure vessels." width="800"/>